tkluck/PolynomialRings.jl/docs/src/other-packages.md

 data types for exponents, base rings, etc, without needing a compilation step from the user.

+One can also compare this effort to the [pure Julia implementation of Libm](https://github.com/JuliaMath/Libm.jl), and note that their is just inherent value in having certain algorithms available in a language that combines high-level readability with low-level speed.

 In addition, Julia's high-level constructs may allow the user to make certain routine optimizations with more ease.
 As a speculative example, consider the following.
 In Julia, an invocation such as

 ```julia
 @coefficient(f*g, x^10*y^10)